FOR NONPROFIT PROFESSIONALS AND LEADERSHIP

 Best Boards Conference

 Join us for our annual, one-day conference designed to help nonprofit board members and staff work together more effectively.
-The 2023 conference takes place in-person with on-demand components
+The 2024 conference takes place on the Rice University campus.

 Group fee: $135/person for 3+ from one organization